Isotopes of gadolinium: Gadolinium-148

-As a pure alpha emitter with a half-life of 86.9±3.9 year (the same as plutonium-238 within error), gadolinium-148 would be ideal for radioisotope thermoelectric generators.
+As a pure alpha emitter with a half-life of 86.9±3.9 years (the same as plutonium-238 within error), gadolinium-148 would be ideal for radioisotope thermoelectric generators.
 However, gadolinium-148 cannot be economically synthesized in sufficient quantities to power a RTG.

 Gadolinium-153

 Gadolinium-153 has a half-life of 240.6 days and emits gamma radiation with strong peaks at 41 keV and 102 keV.
 It is used as a gamma ray source for X-ray absorptiometry and fluorescence, for bone density gauges for osteoporosis screening, and for radiometric profiling in the Lixiscope portable x-ray imaging system, also known as the Lixi Profiler.
 In nuclear medicine, it serves to calibrate the equipment needed like single-photon emission computed tomography systems (SPECT) to make x-rays.
 It ensures that the machines work correctly to produce images of radioisotope distribution inside the patient.
 This isotope is produced in a nuclear reactor from europium or enriched gadolinium.
 It can also detect the loss of calcium in the hip and back bones, allowing the ability to diagnose osteoporosis.